syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/how-to/insert-sheet-programmatically-and-make-it-active-sheet.md

 ---
 layout: post
-title: Insert sheet programmatically and switch the inserted sheet as active sheet ##Platform_Name## Spreadsheet control | Syncfusion
+title: Insert a sheet programmatically and set the inserted sheet as the active sheet in ##Platform_Name## Spreadsheet control | Syncfusion
-description: Learn here all about insert sheet programmatically and switch the inserted sheet as active sheet in Syncfusion ##Platform_Name## Spreadsheet control of Syncfusion Essential JS 2 and more.
+description: Learn here all about insert a sheet programmatically and set the inserted sheet as active sheet in Syncfusion ##Platform_Name## Spreadsheet control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: Spreadsheet
 publishingplatform: ##Platform_Name##